LRharlekin/total-ts-zod/README.md

 1. Run `npm run exercise`
 2. Choose which exercise you'd like to run.

 This course encourages **active, exploratory learning**.
-In the video, I'll explain a problem, and **you'll be asked to try to find a solution**.
 To attempt a solution, you'll need to:

 1. Check out [Zod's docs](https://zod.dev/).
 1. Try to find something that looks relevant.